 Note: Berberine should be avoided during pregnancy.

-I’ve written about berberine twice so far on the blog: once as an anti-cancer supplement and once on a men’s health post I did on prostatitis.
+We’ve written about berberine twice so far on the blog: once as an anti-cancer supplement and once on a men’s health post we did on prostatitis.
 So, you may be asking, why am I bringing it up in this histamine post?

 Good question, and it’s because of a few snippets of this prostatitis rat study.
 One of the pathways the authors of the study on nonbacterial prostatitis found to be disrupted in afflicted rats was histidine metabolism.
 Authors further found that berberine effectively reset histidine metabolism, which helped alleviate prostatitis: